 Are you eating the super healthy plant based diet, yet neglecting your fitness?
-It’s easy to make this mistake, but I promise you that the benefits of keeping fit alongside this already healthy lifestyle can be astounding.
+It’s easy to make this mistake, but the benefits of keeping fit alongside this already healthy lifestyle can be astounding.

 Eating plant based can have a highly beneficial effect on your exercise and workout regime.
 You only have to look at the athletes out there who are getting great results in their sports from adopting this antioxidant rich, anti inflammatory diet to see for yourself.

-In this post I will give you the information I have gleaned from my own experiences on a plant based diet and fitness plan.
-And also why physical exercise is SO important, the best exercises for all-round fitness, plus a complete guide to the macronutrients you should be eating when you change to this lifestyle in order to become as fit as you can.
+In this post, we show you why physical exercise is SO important.
+Also, the best exercises for all-round fitness, plus a complete guide to the macronutrients you should be eating when you change to this lifestyle in order to become as fit as you can.

 Why Is Physical Exercise Important?

-There are just so many other reasons why regular exercise should become a part of your life, some of the obvious ones being getting that hot body you’ve always wanted.
-And, that’s not to mention an array of other health benefits that may prolong your life, slash your risk of disease, and generally make you a happier person due to increased endorphins in your blood stream.
+There are just so other reasons why regular exercise should become a part of your life.
+Some of the obvious ones being getting that hot body you’ve always wanted.
+That’s not to mention an array of other health benefits that may prolong your life, slash your risk of disease, and generally make you a happier person due to increased endorphins in your blood stream.

-Exercise floods your body with feel-good endorphins that will activate your opiate receptors, thus helping to kick depression, anxiety, low self-esteem, fear, stress, and all those other lower self emotions to the the curb.
-But, that’s not the only generous pay off you get for all your hard work.
-Read on for more benefits of physical activity, and prepare to be astounded.
+Exercise floods your body with feel-good endorphins that will activate your opiate receptors.
+This helps to kick depression, anxiety, low self-esteem, fear, stress, and all those other lower self emotions to the the curb.
+But, that’s not the only generous pay off you get for all your hard work… Read on for more benefits of physical activity, and prepare to be astounded.

 Benefits of Physical Fitness